matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 ```

 ### 2. The Open / Close principle, "Classes should be open for extension but closed for modification"

 - New application via extension
-    - Inheritance
+- Inheritance:
     - If you structure your code into abstract base classes, other can find new way to use it, via Inheritance (Template pattern)
-    - Delegation
+- Delegation:
     - If fire event and expose properties, other code can listen in, and use your code via delegation (Observer, MVC, Chain of Responsibility)
-    - Composition
+- Composition:
     - If take in member variables to determine behavior, you allow extension via Composition (Strategy pattern)

 ### 3. Principle of least knowledge, "Only talk to friends, don't talk to strangers"

 :disappointed_relieved:

 ```java
 int number = document.getCurrentPage().getNumber();
 ```

 :blush:

 ```java
 int number = document.getCurrentPageNumber();
 ```

 ### 4. Dependency Inversion and Hollywood Principle

 - Depend on abstraction, never on details
 - Don't call us we will call you
 - Idea high level components calling low-level components, ubiquitous in frameworks

-- Our code usually calls libraries and is often called by frameworks, but is structured using design patterns.
+- Our code usually calls libraries and is often called by frameworks, but is structured using design patterns

+***

 ## MVC

-- Model : Storing the data underlying the user interface
+- Model: Storing the data underlying the user interface
-- View : Visual representation of data
+- View: Visual representation of data
-- Controller : Interacts with the user and modifies the model and view
+- Controller: Interacts with the user and modifies the model and view

-- What is the basic of the MVC pattern?
+- What is the basic of the MVC pattern:
     - Separating data from its visual representation
     - Separating data from its manipulation
     - Allowing different simultaneous representations of the same data

-- How does the client interact with the model in the MVC paradigm?
+- How does the client interact with the model in the MVC paradigm:
-User sees the model through the view, and manipulates it via the controller
+    - User sees the model through the view, and manipulates it via the controller

-- Model, View, Controller ?
+- Model, View, Controller:
-    - Controller : A slider to adjust volume in a media player app
+    - Controller: A slider to adjust volume in a media player app
-    - Model : The MP4 file of a movie to be played in a media player app
+    - Model: The MP4 file of a movie to be played in a media player app
-    - View : The area of the media player app that actually displays video
+    - View: The area of the media player app that actually displays video

 ***